marijnh/Eloquent-JavaScript/10_modules.md

 {{index "organic growth"}}

 A typical real-world program grows organically.
-New pieces of functionaly are added as new needs come up.
+New pieces of functionality are added as new needs come up.
 Structuring—and preserving structure—is additional work.
 Work which only pays off in the future, the _next_ time someone works with the program.
 So it is tempting to neglect it, and allow the parts of the program to become deeply